Diesel engines, non-alcoholic beverages and piston engines also appear among the 20 highest value product categories.

-The following list shows which Austrian exports attracted the most sales during 2015.
+The following list shows which Austrian exports attracted the most sales during 2016.
 Unlike most information currently available on the web, the items below are detailed at the 4-digit tariff code level.

 Highest Value Austrian Export Products